Plains All American Pipeline and Plains GP Holdings Announce Distributions

 HOUSTON, Oct.
-04, 2021 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
-(Nasdaq: PAA) and Plains GP Holdings (Nasdaq: PAGP) today announced their quarterly distributions with respect to the third quarter of 2021.
+04, 2021 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P. ( PAA) and Plains GP Holdings ( PAGP) today announced their quarterly distributions with respect to the third quarter of 2021.

 PAA announced a quarterly cash distribution of $0.18 per common unit ($0.72 per unit on an annualized basis), which is unchanged from the distribution paid in August 2021.
 PAGP announced a corresponding quarterly cash distribution of $0.18 per Class A share ($0.72 per Class A share on an annualized basis), which is unchanged from the distribution paid in August 2021.
 With respect to PAA’s Series A Preferred Units, PAA announced a quarterly cash distribution of $0.525 per Series A Preferred Unit, or $2.10 on an annualized basis.
 Each of these distributions will be payable on November 12, 2021 to holders of record of each security at the close of business on October 29, 2021.